New Jersey Turnpike

-The turnpike is a major thoroughfare providing access to various localities in New Jersey.
-The toll road provides a direct bypass southeast of Philadelphia for long-distance travelers between New York City and Washington, D.C.
-According to the International Bridge, Tunnel and Turnpike Association, the turnpike is the nation's sixth-busiest toll road and one of the most heavily traveled highways in the nation.
+The turnpike is a major thoroughfare providing access to various localities in New Jersey, and the toll road provides a direct bypass southeast of Philadelphia for long-distance travelers between New York City and Washington, D.C.
+According to the International Bridge, Tunnel and Turnpike Association, the turnpike is the nation's sixth-busiest toll road, and one of the most heavily traveled highways in the nation.

-The northern part of the mainline turnpike, along with the entirety of its extensions and spurs, is part of the Interstate Highway System, designated as I-95 between exit 6 in Mansfield Township and its northern end.
+The northern part of the mainline turnpike, along with the entirety of its extensions and spurs, is a part of the Interstate Highway System designated as I-95 between exit 6 in Mansfield Township, and its northern end near New York City.
 South of exit 6, it has the unsigned Route 700 designation.
-There are three extensions and two spurs, including the Newark Bay Extension at exit 14, which carries I-78; the Pennsylvania Turnpike Extension, officially known as the Pearl Harbor Memorial Turnpike Extension, at exit 6 which carries I-95 off the mainline turnpike; the Eastern Spur and the Western Spur which split traffic between Newark and Ridgefield; and the I-95 Extension which continues the mainline to the George Washington Bridge in Fort Lee.
-All segments except for the I-95 Extension are tolled.
+There are three extensions and two spurs, including the Newark Bay Extension at exit 14, which carries I-78; the Pennsylvania Turnpike Extension, officially known as the Pearl Harbor Memorial Turnpike Extension, at exit 6, which carries I-95 off the mainline turnpike; the Eastern Spur and the Western Spur, which split traffic between Newark and Ridgefield; and the Interstate 95 Extension, which continues the mainline to the George Washington Bridge approach in Fort Lee.
+All segments (excluding the I-95 Extension) are toll roads.

 The route is divided into four roadways between exit 6 and exit 14.
-The inner lanes are normally restricted to carrying only cars, with the outer lanes for cars, trucks, and buses.
-The turnpike has 12 ft lanes, 10 ft shoulders and 13 rest areas named after notable New Jersey residents.
-The Interstate Highway System took some of its design guidelines from those for the turnpike.
-The turnpike has been referenced in music, film, and television.
+The inner lanes are generally restricted to cars, while the outer lanes are open to cars, trucks, and buses.
+The turnpike has 12 ft lanes, 10 ft shoulders, and 13 of the highway's service areas are named after notable New Jersey residents.
+The Interstate Highway System took some of its design guidelines from those of the turnpike.
+The turnpike has been referenced many times in music, film, and television.